Pozzuoli railway station

 Pozzuoli railway station is a railway station in Naples, Italy.
 It is served by the Cumana railway line, managed by EAV.

 History

 The station replaces the previous facility opened in 1889 and located in the historic center of Pozzuoli, on Via A. Maria Sacchini, which was decommissioned along with the old single-track section between Gerolomini and Arco Felice stations to allow for the doubling of the line.

 Construction work on the station began on March 15, 2021, with the demolition of Villa Maria to make way for the new station building.
 As a result, the nearby Cantieri railway station was decommissioned on October 3, 2022.

-The completion of the works and the station’s opening are scheduled for 2025.
+The station was opened on September 11, 2026.